espain16/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between method `.forEach` & `.map` is that .forEach will execute a provided function once for each array element. `.map` creates a whole new array with the results from the function invoked on it.

 2. What is the difference between a function and a method?

+A function is a block of code created to perform specific tasks that are called within its parameters.
+A method is a function nested inside an object.

 3. What is closure?

+Closure is the combination of a function and the lexical sytax that resides in the function,  thatgives the function access to objects in the global scope.

 4. Describe the four rules of the 'this' keyword.

+Window/global object binding: when in the global scope the “this” keyword looks to the window for its information.

+ Implicit binding: when the dot notation is placed after the “this”

+ New binding: when a constructor function is used, the object that is created and returned by the  constructor function.

+ Explicit binding: `this` is explicitly defined whenever `.call` or `.apply` are called.

 5. Why do we need super() in an extended class?

+ In an extended class super() gives us access to the object’s parent key value pairs.

 ## Project Set up